heikikiisler/libdigidocpp-tests/README.md

 **Test reports**

 Test report path will be printed after executing tests,  `build/reports/tests/validationTest/index.html` by default.

+* To avoid reports overwriting you can add `-PcustomResultsDir` parameter for `androidTest` , `iosTest` or `validationTest` task.
+This creates html reports to timestamped subdirectory in `build/reports/tests` folder.